KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

-## Keyboard text context

-KeyboardKit also has an observable ``KeyboardTextContext`` that provides observable text properties.
-The reason for having this separate type is to avoid re-rendering the keyboard whenever the text changes.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then syncs it with the proxy whenever needed.

 ## Keyboard behavior

 KeyboardKit has a ``KeyboardBehavior`` protocol that can be used to determine certain keyboard behaviors.
 It's used by e.g. the ``StandardKeyboardActionHandler`` to make some decisions.